How To Use The Effects Loop On Your Amp

 What is an effects loop?

 I’m glad you asked.
 An effects loop is an input/output that allows you to place effects between the pre-amp section of the guitar – where it gets its tone and the power section of the amplifier – where it amplifies the sound.
-This means that your pre-amp can be put anywhere in the signal chain rather than having to be the last stop.
+This means that your pre-amp can go anywhere in the signal chain rather than having to be the last stop.
 It’s also used best when you’re using the gain channel or cranking your amp into distortion and you want to preserve the amp sound before modulation gets a hold of it.
-When you run modulation, delay or reverb straight into the front of your amplifier, the pre-amp (or tone of the amp) is coloured by the effect and some guitarists feel that this sometimes makes them sound muddy.
+When you run modulation, delay or reverb straight into the front of your amplifier, this affects the pre-amp (or tone of the amp) and some guitarists sense that this sometimes makes them sound muddy.

-For example, if you were playing distorted riffs on a guitar in a vast cave you would get tonnes of reverb bouncing back at you which would sound great.
+For example, if you play distorted riffs on a guitar in a vast cave you get tonnes of reverb bouncing back at you, which can sound great.
 However, if you were to take that reverb and put it through the amplifier, the amp would compress the sound (as it’s supposed to do) and thus lose all of the gorgeous intricacies of the cave, leaving you with an affected signal.
 This, of course, is something you might like, but not every guitarist wants that sound.